fin-cli/handbook/commands/plugin/uninstall.md

 ### EXAMPLES

-    $ wp plugin uninstall hello
+    $ fin plugin uninstall hello
     Uninstalled and deleted 'hello' plugin.
     Success: Uninstalled 1 of 1 plugins.

     # Uninstall all plugins excluding specified ones
-    $ wp plugin uninstall --all --exclude=hello-dolly,jetpack
+    $ fin plugin uninstall --all --exclude=hello-dolly,jetpack
     Uninstalled and deleted 'akismet' plugin.
     Uninstalled and deleted 'tinymce-templates' plugin.
     Success: Uninstalled 2 of 2 plugins.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|